 You can get a State Pension statement which will tell you how much State Pension you may get.
 You can then apply for a National Insurance statement from HM Revenue and Customs (HMRC) to check if your record has gaps.

-You may be able to make voluntary National Insurance contributions if you have gaps in your National Insurance record that would prevent you from getting the full new State Pension, you may be able to:
+If you have gaps in your National Insurance record that would prevent you from getting the full new State Pension, you may be able to: